 a plan of fragments of the kingsbury houses - new and old

-a maze, a jigsaw, of rooms
+a jigsaw of rooms

 a section through the kingsbury houses

-sheikh zayed bridge, abu dhabi - my biggest role at zaha hadid’s office was as project architect for an 800m long, 2- six-lane road decks cantilevering off a central concrete and steel sinusoidal wave/dune form bridge connecting the city island to the mainland.
+sheikh zayed bridge, abu dhabi - my biggest role at zaha hadid’s office was as project architect for an 800m long, 2- six-lane road decks cantilevering off a central concrete and steel wave/dune form bridge connecting the city island to the mainland.

 1997 - 2010 £100m spend for the works dept. of abu dhabi